alexbfree/thesis/src/chapter-1.md

 - the need for a free and fair information landscape
 - the ability to identify when one's individual agency is being diminished

-All of the guidelines and recommendations detailed in 1.2.3 can guide designers and inform individual and organisational choices, but this thesis also contributes specific principles which can be used to generate system, process and interface designs for better data relations.
+All of the guidelines and recommendations that have been summarised in 1.2.3 can guide designers and inform individual and organisational choices, but this thesis also contributes specific principles which can be used to generate system, process and interface designs for better data relations.
 These principles are summarised in the next subsection.

 ### Principles for Generative Action towards Better Data Relations{#1.2.4}

-In Chapters [8](#chapter-8) and [9](#chapter-9), examples and insights drawn from the author's work with BBC R&D and Hestia.ai, as well as the work of HDI specialists and activists, are shared.
+In Chapters [8](#chapter-8) and [9](#chapter-9), examples and insights drawn from the author's work with BBC R&D and Hestia.ai, as well as from the work of HDI specialists and activists, are shared.
 The conclusion of this thesis formalises these learnings and insights into thirteen concrete principles for improving our relationships with and through data.
 These principles, detailed in [10.1](#10.1), go further than interface design guidelines as they address the sociotechnical reality of how personal data is used today.
-They could be used to generate designs, interfaces, research projects, activist movements, grassroots campaigns, prototypes, user studies and more and serve as the ultimate actionable outputs from this research.
+They could be used to generate designs, interfaces, research projects, activist movements, grassroots campaigns, prototypes, user studies and more and serve as the ultimate actionable outputs from this PhD.
 The principles are:

 - [Principle 1](#principle-1) - Life Information Makes Data Relatable.
 - [Principle 2](#principle-2) - Data Needs to be United and Unified.